engineforce/npex/README.md

    - ~/node_modules/.bin/jest
    - (globally installed jest)

-2. npex will not install anything if executables are not found.
+2. npex will not install anything if the executable is not found.

 This extremely useful for monorepo, where your executables are hoisted to the monorepo root, but you want to execute them from sub-repos' location.